maestrodk/OCT/OverloadClientTool/OverloadClientToolHelp.md

 The `Hide` button will change between 'Hide' and 'Unhide' depending whether the selected map is hidden or not.
 Hiding a map (using the `Hide` button) is useful to limit the maps visible to Overload as you then can find your favorite maps faster (less clicking!).

-When auto-updating there is an option to automatically hide MP (multiplayer) maps if there are not included in the official map list, this is to avoid Overload getting confused in case more than one ZIP file contains the same MP map.
-It is recommended to leave this option enabled).
+When auto-updating there is an option to automatically hide local maps not included in the official map list, this is to avoid Overload getting confused in case more than one ZIP file contains the same map.
+It strongly recommended to enable this option!

-The `Refresh` button will download a selected map again if it is a public MP map.
-Use this if you think the local map ZIP file is corrupt to download a fresh version.
-This is only available if the map is included on the online MP map list.
+The `Refresh` button will download a fresh copy of selected map.
+Use this if the local map ZIP file has been corrupted.
+This button is only selectable if the map is included on the official map list.

+Per default only MP maps are downloaded but you can choose to also include SP (single player) and CM (challenge missions) when updating maps.
+Please note that SP/CM maps can be quite big and downloading these maps can take some time.
+OCT will ask you if you want the JSON URL to be changed to include all map types (here you should chose 'Yes' or otherwise only MP maps will be updated).

 When you toggle the `Use DLC folder for downloaded maps` OCT will ask you if you want to move all maps between the ProgramData folder or the DLC folder (the move depending on what the option is set to).
 You don't have to do this as OCT will check ZIP files in both folders when updating maps and show maps found in either folder in the listbox.
 If the same map ZIP is stored in _both_ folders OCT will try its best to avoid confusion (like hiding/unhiding both maps in tandem etc).